 There are a large variety of shrub-sized, berry-producing, deciduous alternatives to privets for landscaping purposes.
-These include species such as spicebush (Lindera benzoin), dogwoods (Cornus spp.) and chokeberry (Aronia spp.).
-These species will all provide food and cover for wildlife.
+These include species such as spicebush (Lindera benzoin), chokeberry (Photinia spp.) and dogwoods (Cornus spp.).
+These species will all provide higher quality food and cover for wildlife.

-Photo: Jessica Sprajcar, DCNR
+Jessica Sprajcar, DCNR